Hubie Bryant

-Hubert Lavann Bryant (born February 10, 1946) is an American former professional football wide receiver who played three seasons for the Pittsburgh Steelers in 1970 and the New England Patriots from 1971 to 1972.
-He played college football at the University of Minnesota for the Minnesota Golden Gophers football team.
+Hubert Lavann Bryant (born February 10, 1946) is an American former professional football player who was a wide receiver for three seasons for the Pittsburgh Steelers in 1970 and the New England Patriots from 1971 to 1972.
+He played college football at the University of Minnesota for the Minnesota Golden Gophers..

-Bryant also sprinted for the Minnesota Golden Gophers track and field team, anchoring their All-American 4 × 100 m relay team at the 1968 NCAA University Division outdoor track and field championships.
+Bryant also sprinted for the Golden Gophers track and field team, anchoring their All-American 4 × 100 m relay team at the 1968 NCAA University Division outdoor track and field championships.